cstimler/Sandwich-Club/README.md

 2) Correctly complete the activity_detail.xml layout file so that individual items from the JSON input are correctly displayed
 3) Complete the "PopulateUI" function in DetailActivity.Java that completes the task of displaying the detail items.

-This commit contains first attempt at #1 and #2.
+This commit contains working version of the project that performed all the above steps and meets basic specifications.